tahir-asadov/Region-Photo/README.md

 ## How to login

-Use this link to login as an Administor or Basic user http://localhost:8000/login
+Use this link to login as an Administor or Regular user http://localhost:8000/login

 ### **User credentials**
 #### *Super admin*